 - when action has been taken, so that you know that the matter is being, or has been, addressed.

-If you are worried about the way your organisation is handling your sexual harassment complaint or disagree with their findings or the conduct of the investigator, you may wish to contact an independent lawyer or employment advocate.
-If you are a union member, you can involve a union representative.
+If you are worried about the way your employer is handling your sexual harassment complaint or disagree with their findings or the conduct of the investigator, you may wish to contact someone outside your employer for external advice.

-You can also ask for mediation via our free mediations services to help resolve the issues between you and the other party.
-The mediation services provide a complaint process that is private and confidential for everyone involved.
+You can request mediation via our free Mediation Service to help resolve the issues, including a personal grievance, between you and the other party.
+The mediation service provides a process that is private and confidential for everyone involved.
 You will be contacted by their teams to guide you through the process.
 This may include mediation sessions where, through the help of a mediator, those involved talk about the issues in an open and constructive way to reach a fair and mutually agreed resolution.

-Resolution can include an apology, an agreement not to do the same thing in the future, disciplinary action against the offender, a training programme or compensation.
+Resolution could include an apology, an agreement not to do the same thing in the future, agreed ground rules going forward, the provision of support, a training programme or compensation.

 Please note that normally there’s no confidentiality once a decision of the Human Rights Review Tribunal or Employment Relations Authority is published.
 You can ask for it, but confidentiality may or may not be granted.